Manila Police District: American period

 The United States Army took over the duty of enforcing public order in Manila upon its fall in 1898.
 It consisted of military units under the command of Brigadier General Arthur MacArthur Jr. as Provost Marshal General.

 By virtue of Act No. 70 of the US Philippine (Taft) Commission, enacted and implemented on January 9, 1901, MacArthur, being Provost Marshal General and military governor at that time, organized the Metropolitan Police Force of Manila, with himself as its first chief.
 The Act also authorized its operation outside its jurisdiction.
 An entirely American body, the force was first stationed at the present-day Goldenberg Mansion, San Miguel.

 With the enactment of Act No. 183 on July 31 of the same year that established the Manila city charter which became effective a week later, the power vested in the Provost Marshal to exercise general supervisory control over the police and other departments of the city government was transferred; the force was reorganized and was headed first by Lieutenant Colonel John L. Tiernon, and later by Captain George Curry.

 The police force was renamed into the Manila Police Department, and was initially composed by 357 troops from the American Volunteer Force to the Philippines.
 The MPD has jurisdiction five miles from the city limits and three miles from the shores to Manila Bay.
 This led into disputes with the Philippine Constabulary, which had police powers elsewhere in the Philippines.
 In 1907, the MPD was split into two: the Meisic Police Station north of the Pasig River and the Luneta Police Station south of the river.
 By 1935, the headquarters was moved to the new Manila City Hall.
 On March 2, 1936, Antonio Torres, then a member of the Manila City Council, was appointed chief, the first Filipino do so.

+Japanese to Liberation era

+Manila Police District (MPD) Headquarters in UN Avenue, Ermita since 1949.

 However, in 1942 at the outset of World War II, the Kempetai, the Japanese Military Police, ordered Torres to submit to their authority.
 After the Battle of Manila, the combined American and Filipino troops reorganized the police force, and Allied forces were appointed chiefs until the appointment of Lamberto Javalera as acting chief of police.